nikola-vukicevic/master_mind/README.md

 # master_mind
-A simple Master Mind (board game) implementation in C
+A simple (or, maybe Suckless?!) implementation of Master Mind (board game) in C.